Steve Coppell: Representing England

 Later in 1977, Coppell received a call-up to the England team for the country's final qualifying game for the 1978 FIFA World Cup against Italy at Wembley.
-Coppell played and England won 2–0 but the damage had been done earlier in the campaign and England did not qualify for the finals.
+Coppell played and England won 2–0 but the damage had been done earlier in the campaign and England did not qualify for the finals in Argentina.
 Coppell stayed in the plans of new England coach Ron Greenwood, playing in a number of friendly matches through 1978 and scoring the only goal of the game – his first for England – in a victory over Scotland at Hampden Park.

 Coppell remained a constant for club and country over the next 12 months, scoring for his country against Czechoslovakia and Northern Ireland while also adding goals from the wing for Manchester United, who reached another FA Cup final in 1979 following a season during which Coppell did not miss a game.
 Arsenal beat Manchester United 3–2 in the final.

 A week later, Coppell had a better experience at Wembley as he scored one and made another as England beat Scotland 3–1.
 He continued to impress for his country while also remaining an ever-present for Manchester United for the next two years.
 His habit of scoring against Scotland continued in 1980 with a goal in a 2–0 win at Hampden prior to the 1980 European Championships, during which he featured in the opening two group matches, though England failed to progress further.